redhat-cop/ninja-board/README.md

 ./drive_linux init

 ```
-This will output a url you need to visit and sign in, which will return an auth code to enter in the console.
+This will output an url you need to visit and sign in, which will return an auth code to enter the console.
 After you've entered the auto code, the credentials are stored in *gdrive_temp/.gd/credentials.json*.

 #### Login to OpenShift